 Two types of serology tests are available—laboratory-based immunoassays and rapid lateral flow immunoassays that can be used near the point of care.
 Some tests detect total antibodies, whereas others detect specific isotypes (immunoglobulin G [IgG], IgM, IgA).

-False-positive results are possible in low-prevalence settings, even when an antibody test has >98.0% specificity.
 To reduce the likelihood of a false-positive result and to maximize the positive predictive value (PPV) of a test, the CDC Interim Guidelines for COVID-19 Antibody Testing suggest testing individuals with a high pretest probability, choosing a test with a high specificity, or using an orthogonal testing algorithm so that individuals who are positive by one antibody test are retested with a second antibody test.
 To satisfy the orthogonal testing algorithm approach, the two antibody tests should have unique design characteristics (eg, different targets).

 Nasopharyngeal (NP) specimens are the gold standard for COVID-19 viral detection.
 Some laboratories may accept alternative specimen types such as saliva, oropharyngeal (OP) swab, mid turbinate swab, or anterior nares swab specimens.
 Clinicians are advised to check with their performing laboratories for specific specimen requirements.